rtyler/brokenco.de/_posts/2021-07-05-accessing-variables-in-handlebars-rust.md

 </ul>
 ```

-Inside the `#each` block the values of the indexed object become the scope for variable resolution, such that `{{name}}` actually refers to `data.repos[i].name`.
-This presents problems when the template must refer to outer scope variables, such as `mood`.
-In the Rust implementation this variable resolution can be accomplished through a path traversal style syntax such as:
+Inside the `#each` block the values of the indexed object become the scope for
+variable resolution, such that `{%raw%}{{name}}{%endraw%}` actually refers to
+`data.repos[i].name`.
+This presents problems when the template must refer to
+outer scope variables, such as `mood`.
+In the Rust implementation this variable
+resolution can be accomplished through a path traversal style syntax such as:

 ```html
 <ul>{% raw %}